wengelgemu/CMSI185/README.md

 Problem Set 2: Practice using graphics to code and illustrate a dessert recipie, testing functions, and writing a randomly generated Guess My Number! game.

 Problem Set 3: Writing a Blackjack program that will count cards for the user, drawing a UFO animation

+Problem Set 4: A simple English to Spanish translator using strings and dictionaries